spesmilo/electrum-protocol/docs/protocol-methods.rst

   A dictionary with keys `confirmed` and `unconfirmed`.
 The value of each is the appropriate balance in minimum coin units (satoshis).
+  The `confirmed` balance is the sum of UTXO values at the current chaintip.
+  The value for `unconfirmed` is the mempool delta (compared to `confirmed`), so note that it can also be negative.

 **Result Example**